 In Fiscal Year 2020-2021 the City received \$5.3 million (audited) in transient occupancy tax from private residential rentals, and is anticipated to receive \$5 million from this revenue source in Fiscal Year 2021-2022.
 The implementation of the Hosted Short-Term Rental Ordinance will have an significant impact on this revenue.
-The full impact of this TOT revenue reduction cannot be estimated at this time.
+Although, the full impact of this TOT revenue reduction is not known at this time, preliminary loss estimates are \$2.0 million to \$3.0 million.